Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory.md

    > [!NOTE]
    >
-   > You need to specify your directory URL when you enter the user name; for example:
+   > You need to specify your directory URL from earlier in this tutorial when you enter the user name; for example:
    >
    > `wingtipuser@wingtiptoysdirectory.onmicrosoft.com`
    >

-1. Click **Groups**, then select the groups that you will use for your application, and then click **Select**.
-(For the purposes of this tutorial, add the user to the _Users_ group.)
+1. Click **Groups**, then select the groups that you will use for authorization in your application, and then click **Select**.
+(For the purposes of this tutorial, add the account to the _Users_ group.)

    ![Select the user's groups][directory-20]